SWMatte/booking_restaurant_menu/README.md

 - maybe in the future i'll develop a front-end application in according to these end-point
 - need to develop more features like PDF documentation, several fixes

+### in the resources file you can find the collection of postman